Why are Bone Density Scans done?

 What is a DEXA Scan?

-Dual energy X-ray absorptiometry (DEXA) scans are a common technique used to measure bone density.
+A dual energy X-ray absorptiometry (DEXA) scan, also called a bone density scan, is a common technique used to measure bone density.
 This completely painless procedure is easily performed and exposes the patient to minimal radiation.

 DEXA Scan Preparation